LukasMFR/CompteurSwiftUI/README.md

 ## Overview

 CompteurSwiftUI is a versatile counter app built with SwiftUI that allows users to increment or decrement a value with simple taps.
 Designed with usability in mind, it offers a clear visual and interactive interface for both casual and power users.
-The app is fully adaptive, providing a seamless experience on iPhone, iPad, Mac, Apple Watch and Apple Vision Pro.
+The app is fully adaptive, providing a seamless experience on iPhone, iPad, Mac, Apple Watch, Apple TV and Apple Vision Pro.

 ## Features